eshajulka/BC-COMS-1016.github.io/final-project.md

 Upon completion of the project notebook, you will need to download the submission zip file and upload to Gradescope.

 # Research Report
 The main deliverable for this project is a research report.
-Here, we break down the components of your research report.
+Here, we break down the components of the research report that you will submit.

 ## 1. Introduction